-Dear 2023-2024 School Year Internship Program Supervisor:
+Dear 2024-2025 High School Internship Program Supervisor:

-Thank you for participating in the 2O24 School Year Internship Program.
+Thank you for participating in the 2024-2025 High School Internship Program.

-The Department of Employment Services is excited to collaborate with you to provide meaningful and constructive work experiences for high school Intern ages 14 to 21, grades 9-12.
+The Department of Employment Services is excited to collaborate and provide meaningful and constructive work experiences for students ages 14 to 21, grades 9-12.
 You are uniquely positioned to provide training and guidance to youth.
 Your partnership enables them to develop positive work habits and other critical skill sets necessary to secure sustainable future employment.